mbcovid19updates/mbcovid19updates.github.io/README.md

 You can contact or visit a public health office, or email [covidimmunizationrecordsinformation@gov.mb.ca](mailto:covidimmunizationrecordsinformation@gov.mb.ca) to update that information.
 This email address can also be used to request other updates or corrections to a COVID-19 immunization.

 <a href="https://www.gov.mb.ca/health/publichealth/offices.html" class="button">View List of all Public Health Offices</a>

 ↑ <a href="#top" class="backtotop">Back to the top of the page</a>

+<a name="vaccine-cards"></a>
+### Vaccine Cards

+_Last updated: June 13, 2021_

+Fully vaccinated Manitobans are now able to receive Immunization cards.
+The digital and physical cards contain no personal health information or data.
+Rather, the cards only show the person’s first and last names and a QR code.
+When scanned, the QR code will show the person is fully vaccinated.

+#### Current Benefits

+Current benefits for fully immunized Manitobans:

+- Travel within Canada without having to self-isolate upon return.
+- Exempt from self-isolation if identified as a COVID close contact.
+- Expanded visitation to Manitoba health-care facilities, including hospitals & personal care homes if both the patient/resident and visitor are fully vaccinated.
+This benefit is expected to be extended to health-care facility visitation in the coming week.

+Additional benefits are expected to be added in the coming weeks.
+We'll update this as information comes out.

+#### Eligibility

+To be eligible to receive an immunization card, Manitobans must:

+- have a Manitoba health card.
+- have received two doses of a vaccine.
+- wait 14 days after getting the second dose of vaccine.

+**NOTE:** At this time, an immunization card is only available for people with a Manitoba health card.
+To find out if you are eligible for a Manitoba health card, go to the [Manitoba Health and Seniors Care website](https://www.gov.mb.ca/health/mhsip/index.html#Q1).
+Once you receive your Manitoba health card, you can request your immunization card online.
+If you are not eligible for a Manitoba health card, you may contact your [local public health office](https://www.gov.mb.ca/health/publichealth/offices.html) and they can provide you with a copy of your vaccination record.

+#### Questions?

+The Manitoba government has assembled a [Frequently Asked Questions (FAQ) section](https://www.gov.mb.ca/covid19/vaccine/immunization-record.html) on the COVID-19 Vaccine website as well as a [Frequently Asked Questions (FAQ) section](https://immunizationcard.manitoba.ca/#/faq?lang=en) on the Immunization Card website.
+They both cover a wide variety of different questions, so you can check there and see if your questions are answered.
+We may include additional answers here in the future.

+<a href="https://www.gov.mb.ca/covid19/vaccine/immunization-record.html" class="button">COVID-19 Vaccine website FAQ</a>
+<a href="https://immunizationcard.manitoba.ca/#/faq?lang=en" class="button">Immunization Card website FAQ</a>

+#### How to Apply

+Two weeks after receiving a second dose of a COVID-19 vaccine, Manitobans may apply for the card using the new online portal at [immunizationcard.manitoba.ca](https://immunizationcard.manitoba.ca).

+<a href="https://immunizationcard.manitoba.ca" class="button">Apply for Immunization Card</a>

+↑ <a href="#top" class="backtotop">Back to the top of the page</a>